dustindog101/KeepYourEyes/README.md

 # KeepYourEyes

-A program that helps remove eye strain by following the 20-20-20 rule
+A program that helps prevent eye strain by following the 20-20-20 rule